 - Osmolex™ (amantadine ER)

 These are not all the possible side effects of amantadine.
-Talk to your doctor about what to expect or if you experience any changes that concern you during treatment with amantadine.
+Talk to your doctor about what to expect when taking amantadine.
+You also should call your doctor if you have any changes that concern you when taking amantadine.